nudles/nudles.github.io/source/_posts/ra-startup.md

 # Job requirements:

-* A Bachelor’s degree with Honours or above (Master degree preferred) in a relevant area;
+* A Bachelor's degree with Honours or above (Master degree preferred) in a relevant area;
 * Experience in research/development of deep learning models and distributed systems
 * Strong C++ and Python programming skills